 The work of ATEC24 is invaluable.
 However, members have raised concerns about the pressures on the service and radical proposals that impact on the workforce.

 The Monitoring and Response service is not adequately staffed—this has been the case for well over 18 months.

 The extreme workloads are a health and safety risk to workers and impact the service for clients.

 Outsourcing call handling

 Workers believe that there are not sufficient numbers of devices.
-The servicke has been forced to rely on installing devices with low batteries.
-Workers believe that this places service users at risk.
+The service has been forced to rely on installing devices with low batteries.
+This places service users at risk.

 Graeme Smith, branch convener, raised the plight of ATEC24 workers with the Edinburgh Integration Joint Board (EIJB) at the 8 February 2022 meeting.
 The video below contains the part of the deputation on ATEC24 and Board members’ comments.
 We encourage members in the area to watch the discussion following the deputation, particularly from 1:04:25 where the Board summarises their commitments.

 Following the discussions at the start of 2022 we agreed the following:

 - Fortnightly meetings between senior management and the trade unions